llmware-ai/llmware/README.md

 #   run a new query against a library and load directly into a prompt
 source3 = prompter.add_source_new_query(my_lib, query="my new query", query_type="semantic", result_count=15)

-#   to run inference with 'prompt with sources'
+#   to run an inference with 'prompt with sources'
 responses = prompter.prompt_with_source("my query")

 #   to run fact-checks - post inference